-(1) Casinghead gas. - Gas or vapor indigenous to an oil stratum and produced from the stratum with oil.

-- General Assembly of North Carolina Session 2013 Condensate. - Liquid hydrocarbon that is or can be recovered from gas by a 1 (2) 2 separator or other means.
-3 Energy mineral. - All forms of natural gas, oil, and related condensates.
-(3) 4 (4) First purchaser. - A person who purchases an energy mineral from a 5 producer.
-Gas. - All natural gas, including casinghead gas, and all other hydrocarbons 6 (5) 7 not defined as oil or condensates.
-8 MCF. - One thousand cubic feet of natural gas.
-(6) 9 - Oil.
-Crude petroleum oil, and other hydrocarbons, regardless of gravity, which are produced at the well in liquid form by ordinary production methods, and which are not the result of condensation of gas after it leaves the reservoir. - (8) Owner.
+- (1) Casinghead gas.
+Gas or vapor indigenous to an oil stratum and produced from the stratum with oil. - (2) Condensate.
+Liquid hydrocarbon that is or can be recovered from gas by a separator or other means. - (3) Energy mineral.
+All forms of natural gas, oil, and related condensates. - (4) First purchaser.
+A person who purchases an energy mineral from a producer. - (5) Gas.
+All natural gas, including casinghead gas, and all other hydrocarbons not defined as oil or condensates. - (6) MCF.
+One thousand cubic feet of natural gas. - (7) Oil.
+Crude petroleum oil, and other hydrocarbons, regardless of gravity, which are produced at the well in liquid form by ordinary production methods and which are not the result of condensation of gas after it leaves the reservoir. - (8) Owner.
 An owner of a landowner's royalty interest, of an overriding royalty, of profits and working interests, or any combination thereof in energy minerals.
 The term does not include an owner of federal, state, or local governmental royalty interest. - (9) Person.
 Defined in G.S.
-105-228.90.

-- (10) Producer.
+105-228.90. - (10) Producer.
 A person who takes an energy mineral from the soil or water in this State. - (11) Return.
 Any report or statement required to be filed under this Article to determine the tax due. - (12) Royalty interest.
 An interest in mineral rights in a producing leasehold in the State.
 A royalty interest does not include the interest of a person having only the management and operation of a well. - (13) Secretary.
 The Secretary of Revenue. - (14) Severance.
 The extraction or other removal of an energy mineral from the soil or water of this State. - (15) Severed.
 The point at which the energy mineral has been separated from the soil or water of this State. - (16) Standard barrel of oil.
-A barrel of oil containing forty-two gallons. - (17) Taxpayer.
+A barrel of oil containing 42 gallons. - (17) Taxpayer.
 Any person required to pay the severance tax levied by this Article.